 Read this page prior to booking your flight, so you are prepared for smooth travels.

 - Book your flight to arrive on your specified Arrival Day.
-Find out when your official Arrival Day is for your semester by checking the DIS Calendar.
-Scroll to your semester and the date will be listed as Arrival in Copenhagen on the calendar.
-Find the Calendar and Events here
+Find your Arrival Day on the DIS Calendar here

 - We strongly encourage you to have a return itinerary before your arrival in Denmark.
 While it is legal for you to travel to Denmark on a one-way flight, we have no control over airline officials and their understanding of Danish immigration laws.
 To avoid complications, it is best to fly to Denmark having a return flight back to the U.S.

-- When you have booked your flight, enter your flight details including airline, flight number, arrival date, and time on the ‘Getting to Copenhagen’ form of Student Registration.
+- When you have booked your flight, enter your flight details including airline, flight number, arrival date, and time in your Student Registration.
 DIS must have this information to plan for your arrival.
-Sign on to Student Registration here.
+Sign on to Student Registration here

 Recommended Resources Before Purchasing Your Ticket

-- Flight search engines provide a quick and easy method for comparing multiple airlines at one glance, and at times, special ‘web fares’ may be offered, such as Kayak
+- Flight search engines, such as Kayak, provide a quick and easy method for comparing multiple airlines at one glance

 - Call the airline directly for concrete information, special deals, and to inquire whether frequent flyer miles may be applied to the ticket

-- Membership in frequent flier mile programs is often free, so make sure to look out for these.
+- Frequent flier membership program is often free, so make sure to look out for these.
 Sign up for a frequent flier account with any airline you travel on

 What Happens Once I Land?